/

 There is always an ingredient that can turn things around with just an addition to the recipe, and it is the ingredient that can make all your favorite bakes and desserts so yummy.
-Yes, we are talking about “vanilla extract”
+Yes, we are talking about “vanilla extract.”

-Midnight cravings can hit you anytime and the best substitute to fill your tummy during this time is a muffin or a brownie.
+Midnight cravings can hit you anytime, and the best substitute to fill your tummy during this time is a muffin or a brownie.

-1. Does Substitute for Vanilla Extract Work?
+1. Do substitutes for Vanilla Extract Work?

 Sure thing!
 If you don’t have vanilla extract, the good news is that various replacements might work depending on what you’re creating.
 You might need to make a substitution for vanilla extract if you’re seeking a non-alcoholic option or if you’ve run out.
-In any case, this guide will assist you in finding the ideal vanilla extract substitute for just about all of your baking and cooking needs.
+In any case, this guide will assist you in finding the ideal vanilla extract substitute for almost all of your baking and cooking needs.

 2. Why Choose a Substitute for Vanilla Extract?